-- Objective 1.
+Objective 1.
 Develop guidelines for sensitive design of development on, or adjacent to prehistoric or historic archaeological sites.
-Include a process for review of proposals subject to the guidelines. - 1.
-Prepare and recommend for Town Meeting consideration the appropriate design guidelines and process. - Objective 2.
-Preserve scenic resources and unique environments as identified in Section IV.H. - 1.
-The Historical Commission should use demolition delay bylaws to the extent possible to preserve existing historic buildings. - 2.
+Include a process for review of proposals subject to the guidelines.

+Objective 2.
+Preserve scenic resources and unique environments as identified in Section IV.H.

+- 1. The Historical Commission should use demolition delay bylaws to the extent possible to preserve existing historic buildings. - 2.
 The town should use CPC funding and seek outside funding to preserve important historic buildings at their original site. - 3.
 The Real Estate and Open Space Committee should identify and acquire sites suitable for the relocation of historic buildings where preservation at the original site is not possible.

-- Objective 3.
-Establish permanent historic interpretive facilities in areas frequented by large numbers of tourists, such as Wychmere and Saquatucket Harbors, the Herring River Corridor, and the Cape Cod and Old Colony Rail Trails, and promote understanding and appreciation of the rich history of the Town. - 1.
-Historical Commission should recommend the locations and designs for interpretive facilities to the Board of Selectmen for construction through Town Meeting. - 2.
+Objective 3.
+Provide permanent historic interpretive materials for areas frequented by large numbers of tourists, such as Wychmere and Saquatucket Harbors, the Herring River Corridor, and the Cape Cod and Old Colony Rail Trails, and promote understanding and appreciation of the rich history of the Town.

+- 1. Historical Commission should recommend the locations and designs for interpretive facilities to the Board of Selectmen for construction through Town Meeting. - 2.
 Develop promotion programs for appreciation of Town's historic resources and history.